osebeh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Contains different scripts for the 0x01.
-Shell permissions projects
+The directory contains several scripts for the 0x01 Shell, permissions project